goldsborough/lnk/README.rst

 ======================================

 Documentation for the project's source alongside a detailed description of how to effectively use **lnk** can be found `here <http://lnk.rtfd.org>`_.

+One thing to document here: the "l" in lnk is a small letter "L" (short for "link").

 `License <http://goldsborough.mit-license.org>`_
 ================================================